Snowdonia - start your adventure here!

 There's a good reason that Snowdonia has become known as the "Adventure Capital of Europe".

-We've got more than our fair share of adrenaline pumping attractions - ZipWorld have brought us the world's fastest zip wire & the only Alpine Coaster Ride in the UK; Go-Below Underground Adventures are almost our neighbours & will look after you as you descend the world's longest underground zip wire in the world on the UK's scariest assault course!
+We've got more than our fair share of adrenaline pumping attractions - ZipWorld have brought us the world's fastest zip wire & the only Alpine Coaster Ride in the UK virtually on our doorstep; Go-Below Underground Adventures are almost our neighbours & will look after you as you descend the world's longest underground zip wire in the world on the UK's scariest assault course!
 If you prefer staying above ground but don't mind getting wet you can always surf in the mountains at Surf Snowdonia - the UK's only inland surf lagoon.